Phonics and Reading

 Intent

-At Wentworth, we believe that all our children can become fluent readers.
-We recognise the importance of reading to success in later education, which is why reading is at the heart of what we do.
+At Wentworth, we believe that all children can become fluent, confident readers.
+We recognise the importance of reading as a foundation for success in later education, which is why reading is at the heart of what our curriculum.

 The teaching of reading is divided into two processes—decoding (word reading) and comprehension (understanding of texts).
-Children need both good language comprehension and good word reading to become good readers.
+Children need both good language comprehension and secure word reading to become good readers.

-Teachers carefully select a range of fiction, non-fiction and poetry to help develop children’s understanding and enjoyment of texts.
+Teachers carefully select a diverse range of fiction, non-fiction and poetry to nurture children’s understanding, vocabulary and love of reading.

 Implementation